howsoai/platform-installation-examples/linkerd/README.md

 watch kubectl -n howso get po # Note the extra containers in the READY column
 ```

+## Test the Howso Platform

+Setup a test user and environment using the [instructions here](../common/README.md#login-to-the-howso-platform).

+Observe the traffic in the Linkerd dashboard.
+The dashboard will show the traffic between the Howso Platform components.

+> Note - NATS traffic will not appear in the graphs.
+Since it is the main inter-pod communication channel in the Howso Platform - the graphs do not give a complete indication of the flow of traffic.
+You can confirm the NATS traffic is included in the secured `edges` with the following command:
+linkerd viz edges -n howso po

 ## Network Policies

 With Linkerd installed, and the Howso Platform annotated - proxied pod traffic that is not explicitly allowed will be denied at the pod level.
 Every pod in the namespace has a sidecar proxy - so this will be enforced at the pod level for all the Howso Platform components.
 We can also use network polcies (similar to a Kubernetes firewall rule) to explicily only allow this traffic at the CNI (Container Network Interface) level.